Alluxio/alluxio/docs/en/api/POSIX-API.md

 To choose between the default JNR-Fuse and JNI-Fuse, here are some aspects to consider:

-* Platforms: JNR-Fuse support both Linux and MacOS while JNI-Fuse is only supported in Linux environment currently.
 * Ease of usage: JNR-Fuse is enabled by default while JNI-Fuse has more dependencies.
 * Maintenance: JNI-Fuse is experimental but is the direction to go.
 Alluxio will focus more on developing JNI-Fuse.